sffjunkie/ppuri/ReadMe.md

 ### Parsing

-Either import `Uri` from `ppuri.uri` and use the pyparsing `parse_string` method to match and parse against all URI schemes e.g.
+Either import `ppuri.uri` and use the `parse` function to match and parse against all URI schemes e.g.

 ```python
 from ppuri import uri